-Kathryn Everest of Arlington is Director of Guidance and Counseling for the Fort Worth Independent School District.
+Kathryn Everest of Arlington is director of Guidance and Counseling for the Fort Worth Independent School District.
 She is a member of the American Counseling Association and American School Counselor Association, and a member and immediate past director of the Texas Association of Counselor Education and Supervision.
 She is also co-founder and co-coordinator of the Tarrant County Trauma Response Team in Schools, past vice president of the Texas School Counseling Association, and a past board member of the Texas Counseling Association.
 Ms. Everest received a bachelor's degree, a master's degree in educational counseling, and an educational administrator certification from the University of North Texas.
-Her term will expire February 1, 2015.
+Her term expires February 1, 2015.

 Susan Simpson Hull, Ph.D., of Grand Prairie has been a Texas educator for 34 years, serving as a teacher, coach, principal, and superintendent.
 She is in her seventh year as the superintendent of the Grand Prairie ISD, an urban/suburban district of 28,000 students.
-A Texas Superintendent for more than two decades, Hull has served in five school districts ranging from small rural to her current district.
+A Texas superintendent for more than two decades, Hull has served in five school districts ranging from small rural to her current district.
 She was selected as the 2005 Texas Superintendent of the Year by the Texas Association of School Boards and the Texas Association of School Administrators.
 Dr. Hull received her Bachelor of Science and Master of Education degrees from East Texas State University in 1980 and 1989 respectively, and her superintendent certification from the University of Texas at Tyler in 1993.
 She received her Ph.D. in Educational Administration from Texas A&M University in 2003.
-Her term will expire February 1, 2017.
+Her term expires February 1, 2017.

 The Higher Education Coordinating Board Representative